agisga/coding_notes/linux_command-line.md

 * <http://explainshell.com> &mdash; see help text that matches each argument of a given command line. *Extremely* useful!
 * <http://jvns.ca/zines/> &mdash; *informative* fanzines about some Linux tools.
 * <http://tldr.sh/> &mdash; *simplified* man pages (so short!), driven by practical examples.
+* <https://www.shellcheck.net/> finds bugs in your shell scripts and gives suggestions how to fix them.